-Karen Clarke is Managing Director of Anaplan Asia-Pacific, based in Singapore.
-She leads and sustains business growth across Australia, New Zealand, Japan, India, North and South Asia.
-She was formerly VP for Northern Europe.
+Karen Clarke is Managing Director, Americas.
+She leads and sustains business growth for North and South America.
+She was formerly Managing Director, Asia-Pacific.

 Previously, Karen spent 20 years at Oracle, in various leadership roles across the EMEA region.